Unifying lower bounds for algebraic machines, semantically: Introduction

+The field of computational complexity was initiated soon after the conception of the first computers.
+While theoretical results had already established a definition of the notion of \enquote{computable function} on the set of natural numbers, it became quickly apparent that computable did not mean practical, as many functions considered computable could not be computed within a reasonable time.

+The first complexity class defined was that of \emph{feasible functions} \cite{cobham,edmonds65,rabin67}, which is now known as $\Ptime$: the set of polynomial time computable functions, i.e. functions $f$ for which there exists a polynomial $p$ and a (usually Turing) machine $M$ computing $f$ whose running time on an input $n$ is bounded by $p(n)$.
+This class, apart from being the first ever complexity class to appear in the literature, is arguably the most important one in computer science.
+Many fundamental problems concern its relation to other classes, such as knowing whether $\NPtime$, the extension of $\Ptime$ if one allows for non-deterministic machines in the above definition, is equal to $\Ptime$.
+These problems, however, are still open.

-Very quickly, other classes were defined, some of them considering constraints on \emph{space} rather than time.
-The question of \emph{classifying} the complexity classes became one of the main question in the field, and a number of important results were obtained within the first years.
+Beyond the relationship between \Ptime and other classes, the general question of \emph{classifying} the complexity classes became one of the main objectives of the field, and a number of important results were obtained within the first years.